Luabee/Zones/README.md

 ## Purpose: ##
 For easy in-game designation of persistent polygonal zones which are used by any script.

+## Installation: ##
+- This is a shared file so include it in any shared environment.
+Also include ent_zone_point and weapon_zone_designator as a shared ent and weapon.
+- You should not put this file directly in lua/autorun.

 ## How to Use: ##
 - All zones are saved in zones.List as tables.
 - Zone creation is handled with weapon_zone_designator and ent_zone_point, but can be in code as well.